Circular Plastics Program

 Grant program: Circular Plastics

 Eligible applicants: Small to medium manufacturers with fewer than 200 full-time equivalent staff.
 Businesses must be involved at the ‘make’ phase of the product lifecycle which is the initial manufacturing phase of a product.
-Full-time equivalent staff includes all employees working for the business, including those involved in interstate and overseas operations.

 Status: Closed